jsenv/core/docs/import_resolution.md

-# Url resolution
+# Import resolution

 Jsenv resolve url found in files like a browser would: `new URL(specifier, baseUrl)`.
 Inside js modules, the url resolution is augmented with [Node ESM resolution algorithm](#node-esm-resolution-algorithm) and [FileSystem magic resolution](#filesystem-magic-resolution).

 ## Node ESM resolution algorithm